 GSD Public Program: Black in Design 2021: “Black Matter”

 The Black in Design conference, organized by the Harvard Graduate School of Design African American Student Union, recognizes the contributions of the African diaspora to the design fields and promotes discourse around the agency of the design professions to address and dismantle the institutional barriers faced by our communities.
-The fourth biannual conference, Black Matter, will take place virtually on October 8-10, 2021.
+The fourth biannual conference, Black Matter, took place virtually on October 8-10, 2021.

 Mpho Matsipa | Friday, October 8, 12pm EST